A guide to civilian housing schemes, temporary and transit accommodation and homelessness.

-If you have been the subject of emergency evacuation from overseas or you are in transit between postings, retiring, or you have welfare housing issues; the Services Cotswold Centre at Corsham provides a secure affordable place to stay in temporary housing for families of serving personnel from all 3 services.
+If you have been the subject of emergency evacuation from overseas or you are in transit between assignment, retiring, or you have welfare housing issues; the Services Cotswold Centre at Corsham provides a secure, affordable place to stay in temporary housing for families of serving personnel from all 3 services.

-The 3 bedroom chalets and converted flatlets are all self catering.
-They are fully furnished and include cooking utensils, freezer, fridge, cutlery, crockery, bedding and towels.
-Colour televisions can be hired for £1.50 per week.
+The 2 and 3 bedroom chalets are all self catering.
+They are fully furnished and include bedding and towels and colour televisions.

-The secure 25 acre site has an amenity centre with internet connection, Tavern Bar, games hall (including large screen TV), launderette and children’s playground.
+The secure 25 acre site has an amenity centre with internet connection, small bar, games hall (including large screen TV), launderette and children’s playground.

 For those staying longer at the centre, there is an excellent early years centre for children from 3 to 4 years old and the county run Lypiatt Primary School for 5 to 11 year olds.
 12 to 16 year olds can attend Corsham Secondary school which is near by.